kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="alpn-policy">`service.beta.kubernetes.io/aws-load-balancer-alpn-policy`</a> allows you to configure the [ALPN policies](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#alpn-policies) on the load balancer.

-    !!!note "requirements"
-        TLS listener forwarding to a TLS target group

     !!!tip "supported policies"
         - `HTTP1Only` Negotiate only HTTP/1.*.
 The ALPN preference list is http/1.1, http/1.0.
         - `HTTP2Only` Negotiate only HTTP/2.
 The ALPN preference list is h2.